Dev.Chan64's Blog

 The API Gateway has now become the point where the structural intentions of the design are implemented.

-The Gateway is not just a simple setting,
+Gateway is not just a place for settings.

 5. Where Should Designers Start Practicing